-Take the interactive 360° virtual tour of the WCU Fine Art Museum exhibition, Cultivating Collections: Paintings, Ceramics, and Works by Latinx and Latin American Artists.
-This multi-year series of exhibitions highlight specific areas of the WCU Fine Art Museum’s Collection, which includes over 1,800 works of art in a wide range of media by artists of the Americas.
+Cultivating Collections is a multi-year series of exhibitions that highlights specific areas of the WCU Fine Art Museum’s Collection, which includes over 1,800 works of art in a wide range of media by artists of the Americas.